losquevedo/podium-assignment/README.md

 # Summary
 This test suite is created to test the core functionality of Podium's user messaging app.
-I included Positive and a few Negative test cases for reference and also included a Docker File to build from.
+It's structured using the Page Object Model, the page objects file can be found  in cypress/page-objects.I included Positive and a few Negative test cases for reference and also included a Docker File to build from.
 More notes below!

 Thanks so much for reviewing my code!
 I learned a lot from it.